-Chipped, broken and weathered roof slates were visible, roof metalwork is weathered and thee is evidence of staining and damp penetration to some ceiling/wall linings.
-Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated and more extensive overhaul work will be required in the future.
-Prior to purchase further advice should be obtained from a firm of roofing contractors to fully ascertain the condition and life expectancy of all coverings.
+There is evidence of previous and recent damp penetration to the ceiling/wall linings within the property and externally there are slipped, chipped and broken slates.
+Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+More extensive overhaul work may be required in the future.
+Prior to purchase, further advice should be obtained from a firm of roofing contractors to fully ascertain the condition and life expectancy of all coverings.